ferrybig/GameConsole-html/JSON_API.md

 ## JSON API
 This api works using json endpoints

-Every JSON endpoint requires the use of POST requests and its content-type set to Application/json
+Every JSON endpoint requires the use of POST requests and its content-type set to Application/json, unless otherwise noted

 This software defines the following endpoints:
-### GET endpoints
+### Defined endpoints
 #### auth api
 ##### config
-### POST endpoints
+this is a HTTP GET endpoints
+This endpoint should be called first in the auth process, this endpoint provides the following information:

+* the type of auth service to use (noauth, password, url)
+* Alternate url's for servicing (as load balancing/other reasons)
 #### auth api
 ##### login_info
+This endpoints provides the basic settings for password based service, the following settings are givin:

+* The password policy
+* The random token for the next login
+* The amount of ProofOfWorks required
+* The difficulty of the ProofOfWorks
 ##### login
+This endpoints verifies the password, ProofOfWorks and token and provides a access token if successfull
 #### management api
 ##### server_destroy
 ##### server_create